-Throughout the Middle Ages England and France were locked in almost constant conflict.
-The Hundred Years War was the flash point as Edward III of England challenged his larger and more powerful neighbour to the South.
+Throughout the Middle Ages England and France were locked in almost constant conflict: technically 116 years of conflict, five generations of kings fought for one of the most important thrones in Europe.
+The Hundred Years’ War was the flash point as Edward III of England challenged his larger and more powerful neighbour to the South.
 Here are some of the key battles that shaped one of the longest and most drawn out wars in history.

 1. The Battle of Crecy: 26 August 1346

-In 1346 Edward invaded France through Normandy and took the French port of Caen.
+In 1346 Edward III invaded France through Normandy, taking the port of Caen and burning and pillaging a path of destruction through Northern France.
 On hearing that King Phillip IV was raising an army to defeat him, he turned north and moved along the coast until he reached the small forest of Crecy.
 Here they decided to wait for the enemy.

-The French outnumbered the English, but fell fowl of the English longbow.
-The ability to fire every five seconds gave them a huge advantage and as the French attacked again and again, they wreaked havoc among the knights.
+The French outnumbered the English, but fell foul of the English longbow.
+The ability to fire every five seconds gave them a huge advantage and as the French attacked again and again, English archers wreaked havoc amongst French soldiers.
 Eventually, a wounded Philip accepted defeat and retreated.
+The battle was a decisive English victory: the French suffered heavy losses and the victory allowed the English to take the port of Calais, which became a valued English possession for the next two hundred years.

 2. The Battle of Poitiers: 19 September 1356